WakeMed

-WakeMed Health and Hospitals is a 1,003-bed healthcare system with multiple facilities placed around the metropolitan Raleigh, North Carolina area.
-WakeMed's main campus is located on New Bern Avenue in Raleigh, North Carolina.
+WakeMed Health and Hospitals is a 1,003-bed healthcare system with multiple facilities placed around the metropolitan Raleigh, North Carolina, area.
+WakeMed's main campus is located on New Bern Avenue in Raleigh.
 WakeMed serves multiple counties throughout the state and specializes in a variety of services including cardiology, gastroenterology, neurology, orthopedics, high-risk pregnancy, children's care, trauma, physical rehabilitation and critical care transport.

 History

-The construction of a publicly financed hospital for Wake County, North Carolina was approved via a voter-authorized bond issue in 1955.
+The construction of a publicly financed hospital for Wake County, North Carolina, was approved via a voter-authorized bond issue in 1955.
 Memorial Hospital of Wake County, today known as WakeMed Raleigh Campus, opened in 1961 with 380 beds and 50 doctors.
 Though originally a public hospital, WakeMed is currently a private, not-for-profit corporation that operates many facilities in and around Wake County.

 As of March, 2020, WakeMed is the only provider of the following services in Wake County: